Things to Do in Auckland City Centre for Free (or Cheap)

 13. Go Outlet Shopping

 Indeed, this is a cheap thing to do until you start buying stuff.
 But If you need to stock up on clothes or anything for your journey around New Zealand, Auckland is a good place to do it.
 Otherwise, you are hopping around small towns with expensive gear for the rest of your time in New Zealand.
 You can get a free shuttle to the Dress Smart outlet shopping centre.

 Tip: Get the Dress Smart shuttle from one of the early pick-up points, like the Sky Tower.
 Because once the bus is full, you will have to wait another hour for the next one.
 Find out more here: Outlet Shopping in New Zealand.

 14. Lounge on the Beach at Mission Bay

 Auckland’s most popular beach during the summer, it’s a good place to have some ice cream, frozen yoghurt and go for a dip.

 Most cinemas do some version of “Cheap Tuesday” where tickets are between NZ$10-12.
-At Academy, you can watch an NZ$5 flick all day Wednesday!
+At the Academy, you can watch a NZ$5 flick all day Wednesday!
 Alongside popular releases, Academy also shows foreign language and art-house movies.